e1mo/waybar-iceportal/README.md

 ## Installation

-0. Ensure python[^pyver] is installed: `python3 --version`
+1. Ensure python[^pyver] is installed: `python3 --version`
-1. Clone the git repository to a location of your choosing: `git clone https://github.com/e1mo/waybar-iceportal.git`
+2. Clone the git repository to a location of your choosing: `git clone https://github.com/e1mo/waybar-iceportal.git`
-2. Install the python dependencies: `pip install -r requirements.txt`
+3. Install the python dependencies: `pip install -r requirements.txt`
-3. Add the snipped below to your waybar configuration (usually `~/.config/waybar/config`)
+4. Add the snippet below to your waybar configuration (usually `~/.config/waybar/config`)
-4. Reload your waybar (either restart your WM such as sway or just run `waybar`)
+5. Reload your waybar (either restart your WM such as sway or just run `waybar`)

 ```json
     "modules-right": [